davidc-dev/oci-ocp-disconnected-tweaks/README.md

 The cluster will deploy the master nodes with the worker node role as well and you'll need to remove that once you've deployed the worker nodes.

-Once the cluster deploys, use the Add a new worker node to an existing cluster shown below to add as many worker nodes as you need.
+Once the cluster deploys, use the **Add a new worker node to an existing cluster** workflow shown below to add as many worker nodes as you need.
 Once the worker nodes are deployed, you will need to remove the *worker* role from the master nodes by running the oc command below:

 ```
 oc patch scheduler cluster --type merge -p '{"spec":{"mastersSchedulable":false}}'